sudhirjadhav18/FrontEnd-Interview-Questions/README.md

 - What is interpollation?
 - What are different types of databindings?
 - What is component harnessing?
+- What is tree shaking?
+- What is Interceptor?
 - How change detection cycle triggers in Angular?

 Interpolation.<br>